-The plight of Indian women is a marketing tool for the Global evangelical movement, that are shown explicitly using this to ask for money.
+The plight of Indian women is a marketing tool for the Global evangelical movement, that is shown explicitly using this to ask for money.

 Indian itself is the biggest target country in the Joshua Project, aimed at converting people between the 10-40 parallels.
 The missionary work is done on a war footing with detailed statistics about “unreached people,” every city and village with tribe and caste affiliations.
 India is the biggest and softest target.
 Most Islamic countries limit Christian missionaries, as does China.
 India is a unique place with the highest number of people to convert, the easiest access and the most naivete about the conversion war.

 Can this influence news reporting?
 As I point out in my research into the Conversion War, we have to remember the size of the money involved.
-The one-year revenue of institutionalized Christianity is estimated to be $260 billion dollars (2001) figures. iAbout a fifth of this, $47 billion, are allocated to global mission work every year.
+The one-year revenue of institutionalized Christianity is estimated to be $260 billion dollars (2001) figures. about a fifth of this, $47 billion, is allocated to global mission work every year.

 Source: World Christian Encyclopedia, 2nd Edition.
 Oxford University Press.
 2001

-Here is the permission from original author to reblog this article on this website..
+Here is the permission from the original author to reblog this article on this website..

 The article is not mine.
 The entire credit of the article goes to Sankrant.